-- a.
-Applicants must complete their medical education in one of the following ways: - 1) Graduates of medical schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME), - Graduates of colleges of osteopathic medicine in the United States accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA), - 3) Graduates of Medical Schools outside the United States and Canada who meet one of the following qualifications: - a) Have received a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment, or, - b) Have a full and unrestricted license to practice medicine in the USA licensing jurisdiction in which the ACGME-accredited program is located.

-4. Visa Status
+- A. Trainee Eligibility - 1.
+Each GME Program will be required to have a policy in place for trainee eligibility. - 2.
+This policy must ensure all applicants under consideration for residency training in the GME Program meet the eligibility requirements of USAH and the ACGME. - 3.
+Medical Education - a.
+Applicants must complete their medical education in one of the following ways: - 1) Graduates of medical schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME), - 2) Graduates of colleges of osteopathic medicine in the United States accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA), - 3) Graduates of Medical Schools outside the United States and Canada who meet one of the following qualifications: - a) Have received a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment, or, - b) Have a full and unrestricted license to practice medicine in the USA licensing jurisdiction in which the ACGME-accredited program is located. - 4.
+Visa Status - a.

-- a.
 The entry of foreign nationals to the United States is governed by the US Immigration and Nationality Act, as amended, which is administered by the US Department of Homeland Security, US Customs, and Immigration Service (USCIS) and US Department of Labor regulations. - b.
 All offers of employment must be contingent upon the foreign national being able to secure the appropriate permissions to work in the US, which then shall be provided to USAH as part of the I-9 process before, or on the first day of employment.
 Failure to complete the I-9 process before or on the first day of employment is a violation of US employment regulations and will result in termination of the offer of employment. - c.
-Program directors considering foreign national applicants must carefully review the applicant's US immigration status and obtain approval from the University of South Alabama Office of Immigration to ensure the applicant holds or is eligible to apply for a US immigration status valid for appointment prior to contacting the applicant for an interview. - d.
-The appropriate immigration statuses for medical trainees include: - 1) United States citizenship, - 2) Legal Permanent Resident of the United States, - 3) J-1 visa (Note: This is NOT a University of South Alabama issued document). - 4) EAD (Employment Authorization Document)
+Program directors considering foreign national applicants must carefully review the applicant's US immigration status and obtain approval from the University of South Alabama Office of Immigration to ensure the applicant holds or is eligible to apply for a US immigration status valid for appointment prior to extending an offer or adding to the rank order list in NRMP. - d.
+The appropriate immigration statuses for medical trainees include: - 1) United States citizenship, - 2) Legal Permanent Resident of the United States, - 3) J-1 visa (Note: This is NOT a University of South Alabama issued document), - 4) EAD (Employment Authorization Document), - 5) Other Visa statuses may be considered on a case-by-case basis. - e.
+H-1B visas WILL NOT be sponsored for trainees at the University of South Alabama.